General Charles Lefebvre-DesnouettesAide-de-camp to Napoleon who became commander of the Chasseurs à Cheval of the Imperial Guard

 Arc de Triomphe: LEFÈVRE-DESNTE on the west pillar

 The son of a cloth merchant, Charles Lefebvre-Desnouettes was fairly intent on joining the army.
 Three times he ran away from school at Grassins and enlisted in an infantry regiment, and all three times his parents purchased his release from his enlistment.
 Finally, at the end of 1789 he became a chasseur with the National Guard of Paris, and this time his parents did not bring him back.
-In the summer of 1791 he quit the service, but the next year he rejoined.
+In the summer of 1791 Lefebvre-Desnouettes quit the service, but the next year he joined the Legion of the Allobroges.
+By February of 1793 he was a sous-lieutenant in the 5th Dragoons and over the course of the following years he served in the Army of the North, the Army of the Sambre and Meuse, and the Army of the Rhine and Moselle.
+In 1797 Lefebvre-Desnouettes was promoted to lieutenant and then sent to the Army of Italy.
+The next year he was promoted to capitaine and then sent to Belgium to serve against the insurgents there.

-In early 1800, Captain Lefebvre-Desnouettes became an aide-de-camp to the First Consul, Napoleon Bonaparte.
+In early 1800 Lefebvre-Desnouettes became an aide-de-camp to the First Consul, Napoleon Bonaparte.
 In this capacity he served at the Battle of Marengo and then he was promoted to chef d'escadrons.
 In the years of peace that followed Lefebvre-Desnouettes was assigned to the staff of the Consular Guard, an elite unit of gendarmerie, and finally the 18th Dragoons when he was promoted to chef de brigade at the end of 1802.
-The next few years he worked for Soult in the camps along the coast, and then in 1805 he was given a command in the 4th Dragoon Division of the Cavalry Reserve.
-With this division he served at Elchingen and Austerlitz, and then on Christmas Day he was made a Commander of the Legion of Honor.
+The next few years he worked for General Soult in the camps along the coast and in 1804 he became an equerry to the emperor.
+In 1805 Lefebvre-Desnouettes served with the 4th Dragoon Division of the Cavalry Reserve and he served at Elchingen and Austerlitz.
+On Christmas Day he was made a Commander of the Legion of Honor.

-In 1806 Lefebvre-Desnouettes was promoted to général de brigade and also given a house on Rue Chantereine by the Emperor.
-Given a brigade of Bavarian cavalry to command, he also served as aide-de-camp to Jerome Bonaparte in the IX Corps and took part in the blockade of Glogau.
-Busy on the campaign, he served at Kalisch and the siege of Breslau, and then seized Brieg.
-In April of 1807 he was victorious over General Kleist near Frankenstein, and he then went on to win at Canth and near Glatz.
+In 1806 Lefebvre-Desnouettes married Louise Stéphanie Rollier, a cousin of Napoleon.
+That year he was also promoted to général de brigade and Napoleon gave him a house on Rue Chantereine.
+In November Lefebvre-Desnouettes was given command of a brigade of Bavarian cavalry and he also served as aide-de-camp to Jerome Bonaparte in IX Corps.
+Busy on the campaign, he took part in the blockade of Glogau, served at Kalisch and the siege of Breslau, and then seized Brieg.
+In April of 1807 Lefebvre-Desnouettes was victorious over General Kleist near Frankenstein, and he then went on to win at Canth and near Glatz.
 The Bavarians honored Lefebvre-Desnouettes by naming him a Commander of the Lion of Bavaria.

 The next month, General Lefebvre-Desnouettes was ordered with his chasseurs to attempt to catch the fleeing British at Benavente.
 Finding the bridge over the Elsa River destroyed, they searched for a ford and found one that they crossed with difficulty.
 Some cavalry scouts of the British saw them, and in response the French chasseurs chased them almost all the way to Benavente where they encountered a sizable British cavalry force.
 Skirmishing and charges ensued, and the French, clearly outnumbered and overextended, fell back to the ford to escape.
 Lefebvre-Desnouettes had been minorly wounded by a pistol shot, but worse for him, his horse had been wounded and after plunging into the water, refused to cross the ford.
 Unable to escape, he was quickly captured by Corporal Grisdale of the British 10th Hussars who would later run an inn named the General Lefebvre.
 Lefebvre-Desnouettes was taken to the British general, Sir John Moore, who treated him kindly, speaking to him in French and providing some of his own clothes for Lefebvre-Desnouettes to change into since he was drenched and bleeding.
 Sir John Moore then sent a messenger to the French, requesting Lefebvre-Desnouettes' baggage, which was promptly sent.1